A time- and space-optimal algorithm for the many-visits TSP: Improved algorithms for the Many-Visits TSP

 A \emph{directed spanning tree} of $V$ is a tree with vertex set $V$ whose edges are directed \emph{away} from some vertex $r \in V$; in other words, the tree contains a directed path from $r$ to every other vertex in $V$.
 (Directed spanning trees are alternatively called \emph{branchings}, \emph{arborescences}, or \emph{out-trees}.)
 We refer to the vertex $r$ as the \emph{root} of the tree.
 We observe that every valid tour contains a directed spanning tree.

-\begin{lemma} Let $G$ be the edge set of a tour of $V$ (with arbitrary non-zero multiplicities), and let $r \in V$ be an arbitrary vertex.
-Then there is a directed spanning tree $T$ of $G$ rooted at $r$, and a directed multigraph~$X$, such that $G = T + X$. \end{lemma} \begin{proof} We choose $T$ to be the single-source \emph{shortest path tree} in $G$ with source $r$.
-More precisely, let $P_x$ be the edge set of the shortest path from $r$ to $x$ in $G$ for all $x \in V \setminus \{r\}$ .
-(In a valid tour all vertices are mutually reachable.)
-In case of ties, we choose the path that is alphabetically smaller.
-Let $T = \bigcup_{x \in V \setminus \{r\}} {P_x}$, i.e.\ the union of all shortest paths.
-The fact that $T$ is a directed tree with root $r$ is a direct consequence of the definition of shortest paths (see e.g.~\cite[\S\,24]{Cormen}). \end{proof}
+\begin{lemma} Let $G$ be the edge set of a tour of~\;$V$ with arbitrary non-zero multiplicities, and let $r \in V$ be an arbitrary vertex.
+Then there is a directed spanning tree $T$ of~\;$G$ rooted at $r$, and a directed multigraph~$X$, such that $G = T + X$. \end{lemma} \begin{proof} We choose $T$ to be the single-source \emph{shortest path tree} in $G$ with source $r$.
+More precisely, let $d(v)$ denote the \emph{distance} (i.e.\ number of edges) from $r$ to $v$ in $G$.
+Observe that in a valid tour all vertices are mutually reachable, so $d(v)$ is finite for all $v \in V$.
+Let us now build $T$, by adding, for each vertex $v \in V \setminus \{r\}$, an edge $(w,v)$, where $w \in V$ is an arbitrary vertex such that $d(w) = d(v) - 1$.
+Such a $w$ must exist, as the predecessor of $v$ on a shortest path from $r$ has this property.
+The fact that $d(\cdot)$ strictly increases along edges ensures that $T$ is cycle-free, i.e.\ a tree. \end{proof}

 We can thus split the MV-TSP problem into finding a directed spanning tree $T$ with an arbitrary root $r$ and an extension $X$, such that $T+X$ is a valid tour.
 We claim that in the decomposition $G = T + X$ of an optimal tour $G$, both $T$ and~$X$ are optimal with respect to their degree sequences. \begin{lemma} Let $G$ be the edge set of an optimal tour for MV-TSP, let $T$ be a directed spanning tree, and let $X$ be a directed multigraph such that $G=T+X$.
 Then, $T$ has the smallest cost among all directed spanning trees with degrees $\dout_T(\cdot)$ and $\din_T(\cdot)$, and $X$ has the smallest cost among all directed multigraphs with degrees $\dout_X(\cdot)$ and $\din_X(\cdot)$. \end{lemma} \begin{proof} Suppose there is a directed spanning tree $T'$ such that $\cost(T') < \cost(T)$, and $\dout_{T'}(i) = \dout_T(i)$, and $\din_{T'}(i) = \din_T(i)$ for all $i \in V$.
 But then $T' + X$ is connected, has the same degree sequence as $G$, while $\cost(T' + X) < \cost(G)$, contradicting the optimality of $G$.